What Costs and Fees Are Associated with Bridging Loans?

 If you already own a property and are using bridging finance to buy a second property, whether as an investment or because the person who was going to buy your property has pulled out at the last minute, then you will need to pay the higher Stamp Duty Land Tax rate.

 You will need to pay an additional 3% of the property’s value on top of the normal Stamp Duty rate, which is calculated on a sliding scale of 0% to 12% based on the value of the property.
-You can use an online calculator to work out how much tax you will have to pay.
+You can use our Stamp Duty calculator to work out how much tax you will have to pay.

 Fortunately, the additional Stamp Duty is refundable if you sell either property within three years of completing your purchase.